espanso/espanso/install/linux.md

 ### Installing on Ubuntu / Debian

-Espanso depends upon the `X11 Record Extension`, the `xdo library` and the `xclip` command, so you will need to install those first with the following commands:
+Espanso depends upon the `X11 Record Extension`, the `xdo library`, the `xclip` command and the `libnotify-bin` library, so you will need to install those first with the following commands:

 ```
 sudo apt update